 Bird and Nature Walks

 Get out and enjoy our beautiful wetlands!
-Our Saturday Bird and Nature walks, led by PWA Docents, occur monthly from October to June from 9 am to 11 am.
+Our Saturday Bird and Nature walks, led by PWA Docents, occur on the 2nd and 4th Saturdays of the month from October through June from 9 am to 11 am.
+Meet in the respective parking lots to start the walk.

 During the winter months, after the rains have returned, at least 20 species of birds are common in the Central Pond in Shollenberger Park.
 Egrets, herons, shorebirds, and raptors are all present.
 You may even see a bald eagle!